Validate form and request values

 Test

 You can enter character strings to test your pattern here.
-Valid entries can be recognized based on this symbol, invalid entries based on this symbol.
+Valid entries can be recognized by this symbol, invalid entries by this symbol.

 Click "OK" to create the new check and close the dialog again.